 Marigolds are such an easy annual flower to grow for your yard.
 They are low maintenance and drought tolerant.
 Learn how to grow Marigolds from seed to bloom.

 Planting annual flowers each year is an excellent way to keep your yard looking great and create curb appeal.
-Marigolds are one of my all time favorite flowers so I plant them in my yard every year.
+Marigolds are one of my all time favorite annual flowers so I plant them in my front yard every year.

 If you are dressing up your flower beds with annual flowers each Spring, you will need a lot of flowers.
 You can either buy them in flats or plant your own from seed.
 The price of a flat of annual flowers is a real budget stretcher which is why I grow my own.
-I always enjoy growing marigolds from seed to bloom.
+I always enjoy growing marigolds from seed.
 There is a certain pleasure derived from growing plants from seed and knowing you did all the work to make those flowers grace your yard.

 An elderly neighbor taught me how to grow flowers from seed more years ago than I care to admit.
 Her favorites were petunias.
 She taught me to love the beauty and variety of planting annual flowers.
-Remembering her and our shared love for flowers makes me smile.
+Remembering her and our shared love for flowers makes my heart smile.

 Read How To Use Milk Jugs For Winter Seed Sowing for the tutorial or watch the video below.